Azumaya loci of skein algebras: Introduction

-named \textit{Chebyshev-Frobenius morphism}, from the (commutative) skein algebra at $A=+1$ onto the center of the skein algebra at root of unity of odd order.
-It is proved in \cite{FrohmanKaniaLe_UnicityRep} that $Ch_A$ is onto and that $\skein(\Sigma_g)$ has rank $N^{6g-6}$ over its center.
-A classical result of Bullock \cite{Bullock} combined with the result in \cite{Barett} shows the existence of a (non canonical) isomorphism
+named \textit{Chebyshev-Frobenius morphism}, from the (commutative) skein algebra at $A=\varepsilon$ into the center of the skein algebra at root of unity of odd order.
+It is proved in \cite{FrohmanKaniaLe_UnicityRep} that $Ch_A$ is onto.
+A classical result of Bullock \cite{Bullock, PS00, ChaMa} combined with the result in \cite{Barett} shows the existence of a (non-canonical when $\varepsilon=+1$) isomorphism

-between the skein algebra at $A=+1$ and the ring of regular functions of the character variety defined by the GIT quotient
+between the skein algebra at $A=\varepsilon$ and the ring of regular functions of the character variety defined by the GIT quotient

 Every indecomposable weight representation of $\skein(\Sigma_g)$ induces a character over the center of $\skein(\Sigma_g)$, thus a closed point in $ \mathcal{X}_{\SL_2}(\Sigma_g) $ named its \textit{classical shadow}.